emiride/TestAutomationBase/README.md

 Page objects built on example website: http://automationpractice.com/index.php

-Works with docker out of the box with default setting for selenium/standalone-chrome
+Works with docker out of the box with default settings for selenium/standalone-chrome-debug